laipn/company-fit/README.md

 ## Engineering Culture

 > [!IMPORTANT]
-> Only ICs should answer.
+> Prefer for ICs to answer.
+Most of these are technical.
->
-> Some of these might be too technical.
-Because we are evaluating the company and not the IC, allow the IC to choose a (yet-unanswered) section.

 _Background_